Research is an important part of DBIA's mission. Below are recent research reports conducted on design-build.

 The Owner’s Guide to Maximizing Success in Integrated Projects is the application of the findings from a robust empirical study of over 200 capital facility projects.
 Using a variety of statistical methods to model the relationships between project delivery and project success, the primary finding of the study is that owners should consider an overall project delivery strategy when structuring design and construction services, rather than focusing exclusively on the delivery method.
 By considering how the organizational structure contract payment terms and team assembly process can work together, owners can develop a larger strategy.
-In particular, the study finds that those strategies which align the core project team— owner, designers, primary builder and key specialty trades—are more effective in meeting or exceeding their cost, schedule and quality goals.
+In particular, the study finds that those strategies which align the core project team — owner, designers, primary builder and key specialty trades — are more effective in meeting or exceeding their cost, schedule and quality goals.
 During the implementation phases, the study also finds that higher performing project teams participate in integrated practices and develop into a cohesive group.
+Documents available:

 McGraw Hill SmartReport, Managing Uncertainty and Expectations in Building Design and Construction

 The study is based on the presumption that design and construction is an imperfect process with a variety of inherent uncertainties.
 The intent of the study was to gain greater insight on what project teams can do to identify, anticipate and mitigate the conditions and factors that drive uncertainty, and how owners can adjust their expectations of project team performance to benefit the project.